 What can I do with manual workflows?

-Currently, manual workflow functionality is available for orders and subscriptions (if you have the WooCommerce Subscriptions plugin active).
+Currently, manual workflow functionality is available for orders and subscriptions (if you have the WooCommerce Subscriptions plugin active or you are using Subscriptions with WooCommerce Payments).
 In future versions, we hope to expand this to customers and carts.

 Here are some example use cases: